How to get to Barranquilla

 El Prado + Alto Prado

-El Prado (Viejo Prado) is a beautiful colonial neighborhood and the cultural heart of Barranquilla.
+El Prado (Viejo Prado) is a beautiful colonial neighborhood + the cultural heart of Barranquilla.
 There are still many colonial buildings, inhabited by Jewish, Arab, German and Italian immigrants at the beginning of the 20th century.
 You will find beautiful white houses with large gardens and universities.
-Many old buildings have now been converted into clinics, but the atmosphere of yesteryear is still noticeable in the wide streets with tall trees, parks and interesting architecture, which lend themselves well to a stroll .
+Many old buildings have now been converted into clinics, but the atmosphere of yesteryear is still noticeable in the wide streets with tall trees, parks and interesting architecture, perfect for a stroll .

-In el Prado is the church Iglesia de la Inmaculada Concepción, and you will also find the Carnival Museum in El Prado/Barrio Abajo.
+An interesting sight is the church Iglesia de la Inmaculada Concepción and you will also find the Carnival Museum in El Prado/Barrio Abajo.
 There are several shopping centers, such as Portal del Prado.

 Hotel Casa Colonial is a beautiful colonial house, where you can stay for an affordable price.